segabl/pd2-streamlined-heisting/README.md

 - Fixes Cloakers being stuck in the beatdown animation and ignoring threats after a charge attack
 - Fixes the Crime Spree "Heavies" modifier to replace the correct units
 - Fixes the assault fade phase almost always ending after the minimum amount of time
 - Increases the time it takes for Cpt.
-Winters to reach the maximum damage reduction (10-50% in 40s to 5-50% in 90s)
+Winters to reach the maximum damage reduction (from 10-50% in 40s to 5-50% in 90s)
 - Makes Shield knockdown animations not stackable, no new animation triggers while there's already one playing
 - Fixes some spawn points being unavailable on certain maps due to incorrect pathing checks
 - Makes flashbangs more consistent and less penalizing when looking away in time